nikku/wuffle/README.md

 Read the [setup instructions](https://github.com/nikku/wuffle/blob/main/docs/SETUP.md) for detailed explaination for the what and why.

-Alternatively, run the app [via Docker](https://github.com/nikku/wuffle/tree/main/support/docker) if you already configured it.
+Alternatively, start the app [via Docker](https://github.com/nikku/wuffle/tree/main/support/docker) if you already configured it.

 ## Components